- Information for:

 For more details, contact the Program Director or Student Financial Services at firstname.lastname@example.org.For the AU Business Exchange Program, the financial assistance and scholarship opportunities for the program can vary.
 Therefore, please contact Daniel Butler, the AU Business Exchange Director, for information regarding scholarships.

-However, the Business Consulting Internship and Business Minor Study Abroad programs are covered by trip cancellation insurance to provide financial security in the event of a natural disaster or some other unforeseen problem requires canceling a program after fees have been paid.
+The Business Consulting Internship and Business Minor Study Abroad programs are covered by trip cancellation insurance to provide financial security in the event of a natural disaster or some other unforeseen problem requires canceling a program after fees have been paid.

 In addition, the fees include emergency evacuation in the event we need to remove the group from a location after the program begins.For the AU Business Exchange Program, while cancellation is highly unlikely, you may contact Daniel Butler, the AU Business Exchange Director, for more information.